 NonStop SQL permits the owner of an SQL object, like a table, or a view, to perform any DDL or utility operation on the object.
 SQLXPress access control refines this so that restrictions can be applied to individual operations.

 Many commands, like Update Statistics, or Split Partition, are performed as part of the routine duties of a DBA.
 The DBA should have permission to perform them on an ongoing basis.

 However, there are some operations like Purge Data, Drop Table, or Disable Trigger, that are not required for the normal operation of the database, and can have disastrous consequences if performed inadvertently.

 SQLXPress access control allows these potentially dangerous commands to be “locked down” during normal use.
-When the DBA needs to perform a locked down command, the Security Administrator temporarily grants permission for the command.
-When the command has been completed, the security administrator revokes the permission.
+When the DBA needs to perform a locked-down command, the Security Administrator temporarily grants permission for the command.
+When the command has been completed, the security administrator revokes permission.

 Use Case 2: Data Access Restrictions

 NonStop SQL permits the owner of a table to view and change the data stored in the table.
 SQLXPress access control can be used to limit the owner’s access to data while still permitting the owner to manage the table.